PhonePe/drove-orchestrator/docs/docs/getting-started.md

 cd compose
 docker-compose up
 ```
-This will start zookeeper,drove controller, executor and nginx/drove-gateway.
+This will start zookeeper, drove controller, executor and drove-gateway (with NGINX in this demo setup).
 The following ports are used:

 - Zookeeper - 2181